Typical Starting Package

-You can swage a lead or jacketed bullet in the range of .224 to .458 diameter, in any of the standard nose (ogive) shapes such as 1-E, 3/4-E, 6-S or ULD (see design page) with the following package.
-You can also order sub-caliber versions from .10 caliber up to .2235, and custom nose shapes, rebated boattails, and lead tips with the options listed.
+You can swage a lead or jacketed bullet in the range of .
+102 to .458 diameter, in any of the standard nose (ogive) shapes such as 1-E, 3/4-E, 6-S or ULD (see design page) with the CSP-1 press and type -S dies.
+You can order custom diameters and nose shapes, rebated boattails, and lead tips with the options listed.
 Powder metal bullets can also be formed by the addition of the proper powder handling accessories, discussed on the powder metals page.

 - CSP-1 S-Press, Swaging and Benchrest Reloading Press